Living below your means can help you secure your financial future. Discover the secret to financial health that you’ve been missing!

 Getting control of your finances is one of the best things that you can do for yourself.
 Once you make the decision to stop letting the stress of money control you, you will automatically start living a more blissful life.

-Simply put, when you live below your means you spend less money than you earn.
+Simply put, when you live below your means (also sometimes known as living within your means), you spend less money than you earn.

 This doesn’t mean that you have to deprive yourself of the things that you love and that make you happy.
 But it does include being aware of your spending, tracking your expenses, and making decisions based on the facts.

-Many people feel that they need to spend money on the best clothes, the newest car, and the most expensive toys and gadgets.
-But that initial feeling of happiness from purchasing material things quickly fades and the money that was spent is gone.
+Many of us feel that we need to spend money on the best clothes, the newest car, and the most expensive toys and gadgets.
+But that initial feeling of happiness from purchasing material things quickly fades, and the money that was spent is gone.

 Wouldn’t it be great to have that money instead?
 You could use it to pay off debt, save for retirement, or tuck it away in an emergency fund.

-In order to live below your means you need to know how much money is coming in and how much money is going out.
-Tracking your earnings is easy but tracking your expenses will take a little bit more work.
+In order to start living below your means, you need to know how much money is coming in and how much money is going out.
+Tracking your earnings is easy – especially if you’re a salaried employee, but tracking your expenses will take a little bit more work.